 Terme Antica Querciolaia

 The Terme opened in 1850, when the beneficial effects of the natural hot springs were apparent.
-Visitors are advised to make a ‘circuit’ of the pools, starting with the coldest and eventually ending up in the hottest pool (38 degrees).
-The spring water is said to cure everything from psoriasis to arthritis, and it’s believed that Giuseppe Garibaldi visited Terme after he was wounded in the battle of Aspromonte in 1862.
+Visitors are advised to make a ‘circuit’ of the pools.
+Start with the coldest and wind up in the hottest pool (38 degrees).
+The spring water cures everything from psoriasis to arthritis, apparently.
+Even Giuseppe Garibaldi spent time here when he was wounded in the battle of Aspromonte in 1862.
 In spite of the beautiful location and facilities, entrance costs a mere €13 per day, even cheaper if you come in a group.
 There’s a range of face and body treatments available and, after all that hard work, a decent cafeteria.

 Via Trieste 22, 53040 Rapolano Terme, + 0577 724091, https://www.termeaq.it/